jenkinsci/warnings-ng-plugin/doc/Description.md

 The plug-in shows the distribution of the severities of the issues in a report.
 The warnings plug-in defines the following default severities, additional ones might be added by plug-ins.
 Note that not every parser is capable of producing warnings with a different severity.
-Some od the parses simply use the same severity for all issues.
+Some of the parses simply use the same severity for all issues.

-- Error: Indicates an error that typically should fail a build
+- **Error**: Indicates an error that typically fails the build
-- Warning (High, Normal, Low): Indicates a warning of the given priority.
+- **Warning** (High, Normal, Low): Indicates a warning of the given priority.
+Mapping to the priorities is up to the individual parsers.

 ![severities overview](images/severities.png)